 - We recommend that the upgrade is first performed in an isolated, non-production test environment.

 End of life

-deviceTRUST maintains support for each deviceTRUST feature release for 36 months starting with the release date of the latest service pack.
+deviceTRUST maintains support for each deviceTRUST feature release for 36 months starting with the release date of the initial release or latest service pack.

 |Feature Release||Latest Version||Release Date||End of Support|